Learning to Listen When Life Doesn't Go Our Way

 Sometimes God removes the things we lean on most — comfort, certainty, control — so that we are forced to confront a deeper question: Who am I actually trusting?
 When the familiar props are taken away, we discover whether our faith is in God or in the blessings God gives.

-This is the difference between dependence and self-reliance, between obedience and entitlement.
 Israel had to learn that God's provision was daily, personal, and intentional.
 Manna could not be stockpiled.
-It required daily trust.
+It required daily trust, daily dependence on the One who provides.

 The Heart of the Matter (முக்கியமான விஷயம்)